 The indicators of student success used by the Road Map Project are data elements important to a student’s education success.
 They can be influenced by focused action and can be consistently tracked over time using available data.
 In 2010, several work groups, with help from the Education Results Network, studied the research and examined the indicators used by Strive in Cincinnati and other cradle-to-college-and-career initiatives.
 Each work group nominated a set of indicators and the final list was approved by the Road Map Project Sponsors.
 The same groups that created the list of indicators are currently reviewing and amending those indicators.
 During this process, the Data Advisors Group will finalize the targets where applicable.

-Please click the links below to view PDFs of the Road Map Project’s Indicators of Student Success.
-We’ve organized the indicators into two formats: on-track and contributing indicators, and academic and student support indicators.
-Below the links, you’ll find the indicators displayed in a list.
+Please click the link below to view the Road Map Project’s Indicators of Student Success.
+Below that, you’ll find the indicators displayed in a list.

 The following is a list of the Road Map Project on-track indicators.
 These are reported annually against specific targets.

-* Early warning indicators are for 9th grade students.
-Early Warning Indicator #1 is six or more absences and one or more course failure(s).
+* Early Warning Indicator #1 is six or more absences and one or more course failure(s).
 Early Warning Indicator #2 is one or more suspension(s) or expulsion(s).

 CCER collects and analyzes education data for only research purposes.
 Research can be very beneficial to help improve school systems, programs and practices.
 CCER puts a premium on the protection of student confidentiality and identity.
 All information about students that CCER accesses is handled in compliance with data-privacy laws, including the Family Educational Rights & Privacy Act (FERPA).
 Strong internal safeguards are in place regarding who can use the information and for what purpose.
 No unauthorized sharing of information will occur.
 Only individuals who work directly with CCER to support the Road Map Project’s research and reporting are granted access to the information – and only for that purpose.
 Research reports to the community and third-parties present the data in a way where no individual students could be identified.